 A general chiller sequence of operation is outlined below for Magnitude Model WME chillers.
-A separate sequence is provided for single and dual compressor units.
 Certain conditions and chiller alarms may alter the sequence, but the chiller's objective is to achieve the target temperature of the leaving water.

-Placing two chillers in series evaporator operation or series-counterflow configuration is possible and requires connecting an Ethernet cable between the unit control panels and reassigning a temperature sensor.
+Placing two chillers in series evaporator operation or seriescounterflow configuration is possible and requires connecting an Ethernet cable between the unit control panels and reassigning a temperature sensor.
 Communication directly between the chillers allows better control of leaving water temperature while balancing the load.
 Contact a Daikin Applied representative for specific details.